 Adam Schefter joined ESPN as an NFL Insider in August 2009 and appears on the new weekday show NFL Insiders as well as SportsCenter, NFL Live, Sunday NFL Countdown, Monday Night Countdown and other programs throughout the year.
 Additionally, he contributes regularly to other platforms, including ESPN.com and ESPN Radio.

-For over 20 years, Schefter has covered the NFL and is regarded as one of the league’s top reporters in the industry.
-Before joining ESPN, Schefter was a reporter/analyst for NFL Network from 2004-08.
-Prior to joining NFL Network, Schefter was a sportswriter for the Denver Post where he covered the Broncos for 15 years.
+Schefter has covered the NFL for over 20 years and is regarded as one of the top reporters in the industry.
+Before joining ESPN, Schefter was a reporter/analyst for NFL Network (2004-08) and a sportswriter for the Denver Post for 15 years, where he covered the Broncos.

-He is the former president of the Pro Football Writers of America and the author of four books, including Romo: My Life on the Edge Living Dreams and Slaying Dragons about former Broncos linebacker Bill Romanowski which was on the New York Times bestseller list.
+A former president of the Pro Football Writers of America, Schefter has authored four books, including Romo: My Life on the Edge Living Dreams and Slaying Dragons about former Broncos linebacker Bill Romanowski which was on the New York Times bestseller list.
 Schefter also wrote books with former Broncos head coach and two-time Super Bowl champion Mike Shanahan and former Super Bowl MVP Terrell Davis.
 Schefter’s latest title, The Class of Football: Words of Hard-Earned Wisdom from Legends of the Gridiron, was released in August 2009.